rpalo/palo.bar/docs/_cocktails/si-guey.md

 - 1/2 oz sweet curaçao
 - 3 dashes orange bitters

 Stir and strain over a rock.
 Garnish with an orange twist if you are feeling it.
-Hi